beshu-tech/readonlyrest-docs/kibana/README.md

 * `issuer`: issuer string to supply to identity provider during sign on request.
 Defaults to 'ror'
 * `disableRequestedAuthnContext`: if truthy, do not request a specific authentication context.
 This is known to help when authenticating against Active Directory (AD FS) servers.
 * `decryptionPvk`: Service Provider Private Key.
 Private key that will be used to attempt to decrypt any encrypted assertions that are received.
-* cert: The downloadable certificate in IDP Metadata (file, absolute path)
+* `cert`: The downloadable certificate in IDP Metadata (file, absolute path) or single line string value

 For advanced SAML options, see [passport-saml documentation](https://github.com/bergie/passport-saml).